syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Data-Binding.md

 *	Table – Allows to bind HTML Table and it accepts table template script "ID".
 *	ORM components such as Entity Framework/Linq to SQL.

-We can also bind the above type of datasource by using lambda Expressions of Grid `datasource` Property.

-In the following section, let us see on how to bind various datasources to Grid using `datasource` API.

 ## IEnumerable

 The Grid can be bound with either non-generic collection or generic collection that implements [IEnumerable](https://msdn.microsoft.com/en-us/library/system.collections.ienumerable.aspx) interface.
 It can be assigned to Grid’s `datasource` property.